A song has two forms of copyright:

 Neighbouring rights royalties beyond New Zealand

 The answer varies to that question, because neighbouring rights legislation differs in each territory.
 Currently about 80 countries are paying for neighbouring rights uses.
-The sector is currently worth approx. US$2.7 billion.
+The sector is currently worth approximately US$2.7 billion.

 So, if you know your sound recordings are getting played beyond New Zealand, it’s important to review your options to collect potential royalties in other jurisdictions.
 This might be either through Recorded Music NZ where applicable, a label or a neighbouring rights agent, or by authorising another collecting society to collect from their respective territories on your behalf.